muhammadsanwarulislam/PHP-All-in-One/Basic/001-Type/type.md

 ## PHP data types ##
-* NULL : The null type is PHP's unit type, i.e. it has only one value: null.
+* **NULL:** The null type is PHP's unit type, i.e. it has only one value: null.
 Undefined, and unset() variables will resolve to the value null.
-* BOOL : The bool type only has two values, and is used to express a truth value.
+* **BOOL:** The bool type only has two values, and is used to express a truth value.
 It can be either true or false.
-* INT : An int is a number of the set ℤ = {..., -2, -1, 0, 1, 2, ...}.
+* **INT:** An int is a number of the set ℤ = {..., -2, -1, 0, 1, 2, ...}.
-* FLOAT : Floating point numbers (also known as "floats", "doubles", or "real numbers") can be specified using any of the following syntaxes:
+* **FLOAT:** Floating point numbers (also known as "floats", "doubles", or "real numbers") can be specified using any of the following syntaxes:
-* STRING : A string is a series of characters, where a character is the same as a byte.
+* **STRING:** A string is a series of characters, where a character is the same as a byte.
 This means that PHP only supports a 256-character set.
-* ARRAY : An array in PHP is actually an ordered map.
+* **ARRAY:** An array in PHP is actually an ordered map.
 A map is a type that associates values to keys.This type is optimized for several different uses; it can be treated as an array, list (vector), hash table (an implementation of a map), dictionary, collection, stack, queue, and probably more.
-* OBJECT
+* **OBJECT**
-* CALLABLE
+* **CALLABLE**
-* RESOURCE : A resource is a special variable, holding a reference to an external resource.
+* **RESOURCE:** A resource is a special variable, holding a reference to an external resource.
 Resources are created and used by special functions.

 ## Variable handling functions ##
 * **isset()** - Determine if a variable is declared and is different than null